zfcampus/zf-rest/docs/ref/metadata-map.rst

 If you have been reading the reference guide sequentially, almost every page has referred to this one at some point.
-The reason is that, for purposes of flexibility, PhlyRestfully has needed to provide a low-level, configurable mechanism that solves the problems of:
+The reason is that, for purposes of flexibility, ZFRest has needed to provide a low-level, configurable mechanism that solves the problems of:

 - ensuring resources have the correct "self" relational link
 - ensuring resources are extracted to a JSON representation correctly
 - ensuring that embedded resources are rendered as embedded HAL resources

-To achieve this in a simpler fashion, PhlyRestfully provides the ability to create a "metadata map."
+To achieve this in a simpler fashion, ZFRest provides the ability to create a "metadata map."
 The metadata map maps a class to a set of "rules" that define whether the class represents a resource or collection, the information necessary to generate a "self" relational link, and a hydrator to use to extract